Professional English Language Skills (PELS)

 How to Participate

 PELS begins in the third week of the Fall and Winter semesters.
-Registration for Winter 2024 is now closed.
+The registration for PELS Winter 2025 is now open.

 NOTEIf you have questions or concerns, please email Prof. Sheila: s.batacharya@utoronto.ca